Protect your family from COVID-19

 Children as young as 6 months can now receive the COVID-19 vaccine.
 Kids 5+ who received their second dose of the Pfizer-BioNTech COVID-19 vaccine at least five months ago have also been approved to receive a booster dose.
 Currently, Children's Wisconsin is only offering the Pfizer-BioNTech vaccine.

 Children’s Wisconsin primary care families looking to schedule a COVID-19 dose 2, 3, or booster vaccine must contact their child’s primary care clinic directly to make sure that the vaccines follow the appropriate spacing.
 If you are not an established Children’s Wisconsin primary care patient, call (414) 266-3959 to schedule.

-The COVID-19 vaccine is the greatest hope we have for our community to overcome the pandemic and return to normal activities.
-While children don’t typically get as sick or have as serious of symptoms compared to adults, the new variants of the COVID-19 virus are more easily spread by children to adults.
+While children don't typically get as sick or have as serious of symptoms as adults, the new variants of the COVID-19 virus are more easily spread.
 By having our children vaccinated, we prevent the virus from further infecting our community.

-Until all members of a family are vaccinated, we encourage the family to practice all necessary safety precautions, including wearing a mask, washing your hands thoroughly and often, and social distancing when out of their home.
+Until all members of a family are vaccinated, we encourage practicing safety precautions, including wearing a mask, washing your hands thoroughly and often, and social distancing when out of the home.

 Children's Wisconsin addresses common vaccine questions